-Clinically fasciocutaneus, musculocutaneus or muscular deltoid and posterior deltoid flaps are especially used in; tetraplegia (by a transfer to triceps), radionecrotic defects situated over the glenohumeral joint, reconstruction of extremity, rotator cuff tears, and oral cavity.
-While elevating musculocutaneus or muscular deltoid and posterior deltoid flaps, the surgeon must be alert to the possibility of this variation's presence because it may cause confusion when dissecting the borders.
-Similarly, while elevating fasciocutaneus deltoid and posterior deltoid flaps or a scapular flap (either transverse or parascapular), an accessory deltoid may be confused with the teres major muscle because of its location and its distinct fascia and as a result of this the dissection of the pedicle can be much more difficult.
+Clinically fasciocutaneus, musculocutaneous or muscular deltoid and posterior deltoid flaps are especially used in; tetraplegia (by a transfer to triceps), radio necrotic defects situated over the gleno humeral joint, reconstruction of extremity, rotator cuff tears, and oral Figure 2.
+Showing the photographic presentation of the normal nerve supply of the deltoid muscle by axillary nerve.

+cavity.
+While elevating musculocutaneous or muscular deltoid and posterior deltoid flaps, the surgeon must be alert to the possibility of this variation's presence because it may cause confusion when dissecting the borders.
+Similarly, while elevating fasciocutaneus deltoid and posterior deltoid flaps or a scapular flap (either transverse or parascapular), an accessory deltoid may be confused with the teres major muscle because of its location and its distinct fascia and as a result of this the dissection of the pedicle can be much more difficult [11].